ftaruc/ftaruc.github.io/_posts/2021-02-12-relearning-R.markdown

       filter(count > 20, dest != "HNL")
     ```

-  - sum of one variable (total # of miles a certain plane flew)                                           :
+  - sum of one variable (total # of miles a certain plane flew), where `wt` refers to weight of the variable being counted.

+    - think of this as a sum of a variable based on another variable

     ```R
     not_cancelled %>%